 Motor vehicle crashes (MVC) comprise at least two-thirds of traumas during pregnancy, a fact that is not surprising, since the average number of miles driven annually by women of reproductive age increased from 3721 to 8258 between 1975 and 2001.8 A study of 427 pregnant women in MVCs showed that maternal age was similar to that for nonpregnant women; cases were distributed evenly across trimesters.
 Seventy percent of pregnant women in crashes were drivers, 14% of which were unrestrained, rates similar to nonpregnant women.
 Mean injury severity was generally lower for pregnancy, but pregnant women were more likely to be transported.9 Women hospitalized after MVCs are known to be at risk for adverse pregnancy outcomes, but recent data suggest the risk is increased even after minor collision during pregnancy.10

 Posture is stable in the first trimester, but destabilizes in subsequent trimester and for at least 6 to 8 weeks postpartum.
-In one study of static postural balance, 25% of pregnant women reported falling within the preceding 3 months, whereas no control subjects had fallen in the preceding year.11 Biomechanical studies confirm that postural sway increases, stance is wider, and perception of ...
+In one study of static postural balance, 25% of pregnant women reported falling within the preceding 3 months, whereas no control subjects had fallen in the preceding year.11 Biomechanical studies confirm that postural sway increases, stance is ...